mdedwards/slippery-chicken/install.md

-Although slippery chicken's dependency overhead is rather low and installing the software via ASDF is quite straightforward, a few remarks on its prerequisites are worth to be made.
+Although slippery chicken's dependency overhead is rather low and installing the software via ASDF is quite straightforward, a few remarks on its prerequisites are worth being be made.
 Generally, this document assumes that you have a working Common Lisp implementation running on your system as well as that you have a basic understanding of the Common Lisp language.

 #### ASDF

-Most current Common Lisp implementations already include the ASDF-package by default,[^1] thus it is very likely that you don't need to take care of setting ASDF up before going ahead.
-You can find out whether ASDF is available on your system by evaluating this form in your CL-REPL...
+Most current Common Lisp implementations already include the ASDF-package by default,[^1] thus it is very likely that you don't need to set up ASDF up before going ahead.
+You can find out whether ASDF is available on your system by evaluating this form in your Lisp interpreter:

 ```lisp
 (find :asdf *features*)
 ```

-...which should return `:ASDF`.
+This should return `:ASDF`.

 In ASDF-parlance, modules or programs (e.g. slippery-chicken) are termed *systems*.
-Each system contains a system definition file (the `.asd` file) which provides information about dependencies, system components etc. In case you encounter ASDF-related errors, inspecting the `.asd` file of the respective system is always a good strategy.
+Each system contains a system definition file (the `.asd` file) which provides information about dependencies, system components, etc. In case you encounter ASDF-related errors, inspecting the `.asd` file of the respective system is always a good strategy.

 > [!IMPORTANT]
 > If you are not familiar with ASDF, it is worth mentioning that all systems
 > need to be present in the ASDF-search-path/registry.
 A simple and
-> straightforward way to do this is to place the respective files to ASDF's
+> straightforward way to do this is to place the respective files in ASDF's
 > standard location (`~/common-lisp/` or
 > `~/.local/share/common-lisp/source/`).
-You could also use symlinks, of
+You could also use symbolic links, of
 > course.
 For more detail
 > cf. [https://asdf.common-lisp.dev/asdf.html#Configuring-ASDF-to-find-your-systems](https://asdf.common-lisp.dev/asdf.html#Configuring-ASDF-to-find-your-systems).